 Traditionally, researchers were mainly concerned with the early stages of the lifecycle - creating, processing and using.
-Part of the reason for this was that data sharing and archiving was much harder to do when data were only on paper.
-Now, a combination of technologies that allow data sharing, and the increasing need to combine different datasets to address ecological questions means that preserving and sharing data has become an important part of the scientific process.
+Part of the reason for this was that data sharing and data discovery were much harder to do when data were only on paper and archived in local offices.
+Now, a combination of technologies that enable data sharing and enabling its discovery and re-use, and the increasing need to combine different datasets to address ecological questions means that preserving and sharing data has become an important part of the scientific process.